matthewsj/simpledecoder/README.md

 straight from the `Json.Decode` API: replace `JsonDecoder` with `Decoder` and everything works just the same!
 And as I hope I've convinced you, even `Json.Decode` _did_ give you a `JsonValue` equivalent, you'd want to use the API functions anyway.
+Now go read the [rest of the API](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Json-Decode): everything there is just an extension of the ideas we've worked out here.
 I hope that now that you've figured out from first principles why the library works the way it does, you'll find it a little less mysterious and easier to work with.